 It’s worth bearing in mind that these are new regulations for the UK, so some merchants will still be finding their feet.
 Some might ask you to use a different card when your contactless declines, but all you’ll need to do is use your Starling Chip & PIN instead.

 Speaking of merchants – there are a few exceptions to bear in mind.
-Some unattended payment terminals – such as parking meters and Transport for London machines – won’t ask you for your PIN after five transactions and you’ll be able to pay through contactless as many times in a row as you like.
+Some unattended payment terminals – such as parking meters and Transport for London machines – won’t ask you for your PIN when you reach £135.
 The same goes for Digital Wallets such as Apple Pay and Google Pay, so if you haven’t started using yours yet, now’s the time.

 Can’t remember your PIN?
 Just go to the Card section in your app to get a reminder – and if you’ve got more questions generally, just head on over to our help centre.